Using Art Therapy to Create Freedom From Depression

 Integrating Art Therapy in Depression Treatment

 Despite its invaluable benefits, art therapy is not a standalone treatment.
 Rather, it should be incorporated within a broader range of therapeutic interventions to create a comprehensive treatment experience for people struggling with depression.
 “Art therapy is not the be-all and end-all for mental health challenges,” says Asa Don Brown of the Canadian Counselling and Psychotherapy Association.

 Neither is art therapy an instrument that is capable of spontaneously curing, healing, correcting, restoring, or resolving an individual’s heath needs; rather it is similar to a majority of psychotherapy modalities, it is an instrument that can help guide and promote psychological health and wellbeing.

 By integrating art therapy in a residential mental health treatment environment, you can benefit from an array of therapeutic modalities that intersect and play off each other.
 In other words, you can bring your insights from CBT into art therapy, the new language you have developed in art therapy into your process group, etc. In doing so, you are able to potentiate all aspects of treatment to create a holistic healing experience and unlock your true potential.

-Bridges to Recovery offers comprehensive residential treatment for people struggling with anxiety and other mental health disorders as well as co-occurring substance abuse and eating disorders.
-Contact us to learn more about our renowned Los Angeles and San Diego-based programs, and how we can help you or your loved one start on the path to lasting wellness.
+Contact us to learn more about our renowned Los Angeles residential treatment programs.
+We can help you or your loved one start on the path to healing.